TEB-model/teb/README.md

 ## Copyright and license

-General TEB copyright and license applies for files part of the original TEB distribution and is clearly stated at the top of each source file.
-Files modified/added after version 3.x are marked with the following header at the beginning of each source file, otherwise the general TEB copyright applies.
+Copyright name and year is clearly stated at the top of each source file.
 All software released under [CeCILL-C version 1](Licence_CeCILL-C_V1-en.txt).